 Best use cases:

-Setup note: For optimal results, Cursor benefits from the initial configuration.
+Setup note: For optimal results, Cursor benefits from initial configuration.
 Creating Cursor project rules files tailored to your project significantly improves the quality and consistency of its suggestions.
 Codeguide.dev can come in very handy for creating the right project specifications and rules.

 Key advantage: Cursor strikes the perfect balance by enhancing developer capabilities without removing their agency or understanding.
 It doesn’t generate entire applications; it accelerates and improves your existing development process while maintaining code quality.